by Dr. Lawrence Wilson

 around the year 2000, obstetricians and gynecologists wrote 2,645,000

-prescribe over $500 million worth of antibiotics annually just for one
+million worth of antibiotics annually just for one condition, ear infections.

 The intent of this article is not to suggest that antibiotics should never be used.
-They can be life-saving.
-However, many health authorities are beginning to admit that antibiotics are overprescribed and toxic, creating many subtle problems that are worse than the original condition.
+They can rarely be life-saving.
+However, many health authorities are beginning to admit that antibiotics are overprescribed and one of the most toxic classes of drugs.
+They cause many subtle problems that are worse than the original condition.
 Let us examine antibiotics more carefully in light of recent findings.

-Among the prevalent myths about antibiotics are the following three:
+Among the prevalent myths about antibiotics are the following:

-#1.
-Antibiotics are responsible for the decline in infectious disease.
-The truth is that
+Myth #2.
+Antibiotics are responsible for the decline in

-antibiotics are helpful for many infections.
-However, antibiotics have not resulted in the elimination of
+antibiotics have not resulted in the elimination of infectious diseases.

-In fact, we now have antibiotic-resistant diseases that are much more difficult to treat as a direct result of the use of antibiotics such as certain strains of gonorrhea and tuberculosis, as well as many others that are less well known such as MRSA, a resistant strain of streptococcus.
+In fact, we now have antibiotic-resistant diseases that are much more difficult to treat as a direct result of the use of antibiotics.
+These include strains of gonorrhea and tuberculosis, as well as many others that are less well known such as MRSA, a resistant strain of streptococcus.
 These cause many deaths, especially in hospitals.

 In Beyond Antibiotics, the authors use graphs to trace the incidence of the major infectious diseases from 1900 to 1973.
 The diseases include measles, scarlet fever, tuberculosis, typhoid fever, pneumonia, influenza, whooping cough, diphtheria and polio.

 All were in decline for several decades before the introduction of antibiotics or vaccines.
 After reviewing the data, researchers John McKinlay and Sonja McKinlay at Boston University concluded that ".. at most, 3.5% of the total decline in mortality since 1900 could be ascribed to medical measures introduced for the diseases considered here".
-Improved nutrition and improved sanitation and hygiene were far more important than the 'wonder drugs' or vaccines to reduce these diseases.
+In fact, improved nutrition, sanitation and hygiene were far more important than the 'wonder drugs' or vaccines to reduce these diseases.

 The Physicians Desk Reference lists the adverse effects of antibiotics.
 Anyone who is taking an antibiotic (or any other medication) should read about the adverse effects.
 This can help prevent nasty surprises.